dtassone/hackernews/README.md

 # Welcome to the HackerNews Reader

-The app is pointing at `https://hacker-news.firebaseio.com/v0/newstories.json` <br />
+The app endpoint is `https://hacker-news.firebaseio.com/v0/newstories.json` <br />
 Maximum story loaded is 500. <br />
-I have wrote only a small number of tests for the NewsList reducer and thunk, I was planning to add tests for components using enzyme but I didn't get the time.
+I have wrote only a small number of tests for the NewsList reducer and thunk, I should add tests for components using enzyme.

 The search box is filtering only the loaded stories.
-And I'm using a regexp to search in the story array. however I did not escape the input value and if you type any special char, you will see a "nice" error handling.
+And I'm using a regexp to search in the story array.
+FYI I did not escape the input value and if you type any special char, you will see a "nice" error handling.

 You can also cut your connection to see how it is handled.